 PAL — Phase Alternating Line, the dominant television standard in Europe.
 The United States uses a different standard, NTSC.
 Whereas NTSC delivers 525 lines of resolution at 60 half-frames per second, PAL delivers 625 lines at 50 half-frames per second.
 Many video adapters that enable computer monitors to be used as television screens support both NTSC and PAL signals.

-Program stream — The Program Stream is similar to MPEG-1 Systems Multiplex.
-It results from combining one or more Packetised Elementary Streams (PES), which have a common time base, into a single stream.
-The Program Stream is designed for use in relatively error-free environments and is suitable for applications which may involve software processing.
+Program stream — Similar to MPEG-1 Systems Multiplex.
+It results from combining one or more Packetized Elementary Streams (PES), which have a common time base, into a single stream.
+The Program Stream is designed for use in relatively error-free environments and is suitable for applications that may involve software processing.
 Program stream packets may be of variable and relatively great length.
 The MPEG-2 Program Stream is defined in the (ISO/IEC 13818-1).

-RTP — RTP is the Internet-standard protocol for the transport of real-time data, including audio and video.
+RTP — Internet-standard protocol for the transport of real-time data, including audio and video.
 It can be used for media-on-demand as well as interactive services such as Internet telephony.
-RTP consists of a data and a control part.
+RTP consists of data and a control part.
 The latter is called RTCP.

-Set-Top-Boxes — The term set-top-box describes a device that connects to a television and some external source of signal, and turns the signal into content then displayed on the screen.
+Set-Top-Boxes (STB) — Device that connects to a television and some external source of signal, and turns the signal into content then displayed on the screen.